-You can now use the MTS command to place other terminals in VDT mode.
+You can now use the MTS command, if you wish, to cause other terminals to prompt for job name and user ID.
 To determine which terminals were configured during the IPL, issue the List Device Configuration (LDC) command.

 4.3 ASSIGNING USER IDS